Coronavirus notice: We are providing an uninterrupted service to our customers

-No-risk purchase offer – order the Handbook today and we’ll send it out to you straight away.
-If you decide not to keep it you can return it within 14 days for a full refund.
+- Zero-risk purchase offer – if you order the Handbook, we’ll post it straight away.
+Reflecting our confidence in quality, you can return it within 14 days for a full refund if you decide it doesn’t meet your needs.

 Revised and updated annually

-The 10 step guide to effective risk management
+The 10 step guide to economic crime compliance

 Sector-specific guidance